raspberrypilearning/nature-rover/en/step_9.md

 ## What next?

-If you are following the [PathwayName](https://projects.raspberrypi.org/en/raspberrypi/pathway-name) pathway, you can move on to the [ProjectName](https://projects.raspberrypi.org/en/projects/project-name) project.
-In this project, you will make a (add description here).
+If you are following the [Further Scratch](https://projects.raspberrypi.org/en/pathways/further-scratch) pathway, you can move on to the [Puzzle room](https://projects.raspberrypi.org/en/projects/puzzle-room) project.
+In this project, you will make a space ship puzzle room with a character that solves the puzzles.

 --- print-only ---